Computer Science Advisory Board

 Pete Sanderson Retired - Otterbein University

-Michael Shepard Jack Henry (BS Computer Science 1992)
+Michael Shepard Jack Henry & Associates (BS Computer Science 1992)

 From the advisory board